 Why Diversity is Important.
 A diverse team brings diverse perspectives, and diverse perspectives help us build better products and deliver on our mission more fully.

 Diversity takes many forms: We are focused on building diabetes software, so certainly hiring people with a personal connection to diabetes is a big win.
 But people not living with diabetes also have great perspectives on building great software, building great processes and being a great company.
 Diversity also includes gender, race, ethnicity, sexual orientation, political and religious views, and much more.
 By having a broad variety of perspectives we can build better software that appeals to more people and a better company that meets the needs of the diverse population we serve.

 Tidepool is a company devoted to helping the diabetes community.
 As a non-profit on a mission, we’ve attracted employees that represent that community.
 Of our current 13 full time employees, 8 are living with Type 1 diabetes, and 4 have children living with T1D.
 From that standpoint, we feel very good that we are supportive of people living with a chronic condition working here.

 Unfortunately, Tidepool’s current workforce doesn’t reflect where we’d like to be in our representation of women, minorities, LGBTQ and other communities that we feel are important to our efforts.
-Of our 13 employees, we currently have one woman, and one multiracial employee.
+Of our 14 employees, we currently have two women, and one multiracial employee.
 Historically speaking, we’ve done better.
 And there’s much more we can do.